Flushing cannabis: how to flush cannabis plants properly

 The best way to tell if cannabis plants are properly flushed in coco coir is to monitor the run-off water escaping the bottom of the container.
 Your goal is to see PPM levels that are equivalent to the water you’re putting into it.
 If it seems higher than the plain water you started with, keep flushing.

 If you over-fertilize your plants, you will find that you need to flush more then if you are a light feeder.
 Measuring the PPM’s of runoff throughout the grow cycle can help you understand this better.

-If you over-flush your sugar leaves may yellow which affects final bud appearance, but the improvements in flavor, taste, and smokability will be well worth it.
+If you flush cannabis plants too early your sugar leaves may yellow which affects final bud appearance, but the improvements in flavor, taste, and smokability will be well worth it.
 Cut those leaves at the stems when trimming and you’ll be fine.

 Are nutrient flushing and salt clearing products like FloraKleen and Clearex worth it?

 General Hydroponics FloraKleen Mineral Salt Clearing Solution and Botanicare CLEAREX Rinsing Solution are salt leeching products designed to help leech excess nutrient salts from your plants.
-They are marketed as helping flush plants event better than pure water.
+They are marketed as helping flush weed plants event better than pure water.

 But if you want to go the extra mile, or if the harvest window snuck up on you and you don’t have a full 2 weeks to flush then these nutrient mineral salt clearing or rinsing solutions can help you make up for lost time.